Service and Celebration: Where to Spend MLK Day in Philly

 The National Constitution Center has a full day of community service projects, special performances, and fun for the whole family; along with special $5 admission to the museum.
 Special storytimes will take place in the Grand Hall Lobby, along with an all-day craft center where kids can create “I Have a Dream” mobiles.
 There will also be a number of live performances, including a passionate reading of Dr. King’s “I Have a Dream” speech performed by local actors and students.
 In the spirit of service, the museum is organizing the donation of books and school supplies for Philadelphia school students.

 Honor the legacy of Dr. Martin Luther King, Jr. with a day filled with family-friendly performances and arts and crafts activities, spotlight talks about social justice, and more.

 University of Pennsylvania, Houston Hall, 3417 Spruce St.

-Kids can help students, alumni, and other community members in service projects like putting together and personalizing kindness bags of toiletries for women’s shelters, painting commemorative banners, listening to stories and songs about Dr. King’s life, and creating gifts that will be donated to those in need in the West Philadelphia area.
+Kids can help students, alumni, and other community members in service projects like putting together and personalizing kindness bags of toiletries for women’s shelters, painting commemorative banners, and creating gifts that will be donated to those in need in the West Philadelphia area.

 Lead photograph by C. Smyth for Visit Philadelphia.